IronShield-Tech/ironshield-docs/docs/platforms/api.md

 ### What is Proof of Work?

-**Proof of Work** is a cryptographic mechanism that requires a client to perform a computationally expensive operation to prove they have expended real computational resources.
-In IronShield's case:
+**Proof of Work** is a cryptographic mechanism that requires a client to perform a computationally expensive operation to prove they have expended real computational resources, most famously implemented in Bitcoin mining.
+In IronShield's protcol consists of the following:

 - **Challenge**: IronShield provides a mathematical puzzle that requires significant CPU cycles to solve
-- **Solution**: The client must find a specific value (usually called a "nonce") that, when combined with the challenge data, produces a hash with certain properties (like starting with a specific number of zeros)
+- **Solution**: The client must find a specific value (usually called a "nonce") that, when combined with the challenge data, produces a hash with certain properties.
 - **Verification**: Anyone can quickly verify the solution is correct, but finding it initially requires substantial computation

 ### Why PoW Stops Bad Actors